BRITISH CROWN GREEN LADIES COMPETITION COMMITTEE

 x

-1 The following competitions shall be run by the BCGBA Ladies Competitions Committee – Dorothy Piearce Memorial Pairs Competition; Ladies Champion of Champions Competition; Ladies Senior Merit Competition; Ladies Junior Merit Competition; Ladies Senior County Championship and Presidents County Championship; Junior County Team Championship; Ladies Veterans County Championship; Ladies Club Championship; Ladies County Average Winners Classic Competition; Mavis Dearden Supplementary County Championship.
+1. The BCGBA Competitions Committee shall organise and run the following competitions: Dorothy Piearce Memorial Pairs, Champion of Champions, Senior Merit Competition, Junior Merit Competition, Senior County Championship, President’s County Championship, Junior County Team Championship, Veterans’ County Championship, Club Championship, County Average Winners Classic, Mavis Dearden Supplementary County Championship.

-2 The BCGBA Ladies Competitions Committee (LCC) shall comprise of the following roles: The President and Deputy President, who shall be nominated by their respective Counties annually according to the Ladies Presidential Rota.
-Ladies Chairman, Competitions Secretary, Treasurer and three committee members who shall be elected annually at the Annual Meeting.
-In the event of the Chairman being unable to attend a meeting the President, or nominated person, will chair the meeting.
+1. The BCGBA Competitions Committee shall comprise of the Ladies’ President, Deputy President (who shall be nominated by their respective counties according to the Presidential Rota), Chairman, Competitions Officer and three committee members.
+The Chairman and Committee members to be elected yearly at the Annual Meeting.
+In the event of the Chairman being unable to attend a meeting, the President or nominated person will chair the meeting.
 A quorum shall consist of at least 50% of the appointed committee for all meetings.

-7 ALL players registered with a club which is affiliated to their County Association are eligible to play in a county match or any competition run by the BCGBA Ladies Competitions Committee.
-Players who begin the season with a County can change their allegiance through the course of the year provided they have not been named or taken part in any BCGBA County games or competitions for the original County.
+1. All players registered with a club which is affiliated to their county associations are eligible to play in a county match or any competition run by the BCGBA Competitions Committee.
+Players who begin the season with a county can change their allegiance through the course of a year, provided they have not been named or taken part in any BCGBA county games or competitions for the original county.

-8 Any violation of rule 7 in either County Championships or Competitions will result in the game being awarded to their opponent 21-0 and a two season ban from either County Championship matches or all competitions dependant on where the violation occurred.
+1. Any violation of this Bye-Law in the Senior County Championship or any competitions will result in the game being awarded to their opponent 21-0 and a two season ban from other county championship matches or in all competitions, dependent on where the violation occurred.

-9 The BCGBA Ladies Competition Committee bye-laws and competition rules supersede any county and club bye-laws and rules.
-Failure to adhere to this bye-law will incur £25 fine for every offence.
+1. The BCGBA Competitions Committee’s Bye-Laws and competition rules supersede any county and club Bye-Laws and rules.
+Failure to adhere to this Bye-Law will incur a £25 fine for each offence.

-10 Each Ladies County Association to provide at least two raffle prizes, minimum combined value of £15.00, each season.
-Any County Association failing to adhere shall be invoiced £15.00.
+1. Each Ladies County Association is to provide at least two raffle prizes, minimum combined value of £15, each season.
+Any county association failing to comply will be invoiced £15.

 19 Ladies Competition Committee Dress Code